 Columbus-based NetJets is a subsidiary of Warren Buffett’s Berkshire Hathaway.
-The inventor of the private jet fractional ownership concept, founder Richard Santulli sold the company to Berkshire Hathaway in 1998 for $725 million (Review private jet fractional and membership company M&A activity with our PRIVATE AVIATION DEAL BOOK.).
+The inventor of the the private jet fractional ownership concept, founder Richard Santulli sold the company to Berkshire Hathaway in 1998 for $725 million (Review private jet fractional and membership company M&A activity with our PRIVATE AVIATION DEAL BOOK.).
 The company’s offerings include private travel solutions from fractional ownership and leasing to the Marquis Jet Card.
 About 50% of fractional and lease customers start with its jet card program.
 Its Executive Jet Management arm offers aircraft management and charter.
 NetJets Inc. is the largest operator of private jets in the world.
+In March 2021, NetJets said it had obtained options for 20 Aerion supersonic private jets.

 For Elevator Pitch we asked jet card sellers to tell you in less than 300 words why you should choose their company.

 NetJets Inc. is the worldwide leader in private aviation with the largest and most diverse private jet fleet in the world.
 Established in 1964 as the world’s first private jet charter and management company, NetJets has been at the forefront of consumer trends and innovation since its inception.

 In 1986, the company pioneered the sharing economy with the concept of fractional aircraft ownership—inspiring future businesses like Uber.
 Today, NetJets is positioned for continued growth, offering a full range of private aviation solutions that serve the needs of high net worth individuals and businesses.
 Those services include fractional share ownership, leasing, and jet cards through businesses bearing the NetJets, Executive Jet Management, and Marquis Jet Card service brands in North America and Europe.